 Last updated: April 2026

 Some links on Budget Homelab are affiliate links.
 If you click one and buy something, we may earn a small commission at no extra cost to you.
-This commission never influences which products we recommend — only whether we link directly to a retailer.
+This commission never influences which products we recommend.

 We only recommend products we've personally tested, researched thoroughly, or have strong reason to believe are worth your money.
 If something has real drawbacks, we say so.
 If a cheaper option is genuinely better, we say that too.

-When you click an Amazon link on this site and make a qualifying purchase, we receive a percentage of the sale.
-This commission comes from Amazon — not from you — and does not affect the price you pay.
+When you click an affiliate link on this site and make a qualifying purchase, we receive a percentage of the sale.
+This commission comes from the retailer, not from you, and does not affect the price you pay.

 Per the Federal Trade Commission's guidelines (16 CFR Part 255), we are required to disclose any material connection between us and the products or services we recommend.
 Affiliate commissions constitute a material connection.
 This page, along with in-article disclosures, fulfills that requirement.

 Budget Homelab exists to help people build capable home servers and self-hosted setups without overspending.
 Affiliate commissions help keep this site running, but they never drive our recommendations.
 Our editorial judgments are independent.
-We will always tell you when a product isn't worth it — even if we could earn a commission by saying otherwise.
+We will always tell you when a product is not worth it, even if we could earn a commission by saying otherwise.

 If you have questions about how affiliate links work on this site or want to understand more about a specific recommendation, reach out via the contact link in the footer.